mjmiller41/sushi-near-me/_places/the-pearl-chinese-and-thai-alpharetta-ga.md

   name: "The Pearl Chinese and Thai"
   type: Restaurant
   links: https://www.thepearlchinesethaiga.com/
 description: "No-nonsense venue in a strip mall serving a large menu of Asian favorites & a Sunday lunch buffet.
-Looking for sushi in Alpharetta, Georgia?
-Check out The Pe..."
+The Pearl Chinese and Thai serves delicious sushi in Alpharetta, Georgia.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, delivery, lunch, and dinner."
 place_id: ChIJRX6iq0B19YgRTWT3gKah7EI
 photos:
   - name: >-